To search most effectively in the library, start by identifying keywords associated with your topic.

 If you are having trouble, doing a Google search or reading Wikipedia entries can actually be very helpful in identifying other words you can use to search.

-Our library is filled with books in the physical building, as well as twice as many eBooks.
-We also have over 100 research databases containing everything from articles in scholarly journals, trade publications, magazines and newspapers to streaming video.
-This shakes out to more than 55,000 periodicals available online.
+Our library is filled with books in the physical building, as well as twice as many ebooks.
+We also have over 100 research databases containing everything from articles in scholarly journals, trade publications, magazines, and newspapers to streaming video.

-The Search the Kreitzberg Library box on the library homepage and below, searches all of our books and eBooks, as well as a 25 of our research databases.
-It is a great place to get started and find books and eBooks, as well as get a general feel for what articles may be available, but it should not be your only stop if you need to find articles in nursing journals.
+The Search the Kreitzberg Library box on the library homepage and below searches all of our books and ebooks, as well as information about articles available through some of our research databases.
+It is a great place to get started and find books and ebooks and can be a quick way to look up a known article when you already have a citation, but it should not be your only stop if you need to find articles in nursing journals.